tjlundstrom/gravLab/readme.md

 This is a project for the CS343 Final project with Professor Mahadev.

 Project contributors are Tyler Lundstrom and Taylor Nock.

+Please us the command `git checkout -b {{name}}` to start your own branch and and push completed changes to master.